 Despite spending her life outdoors, Williams was not diligent about sunscreen until her 30’s.
-"I thought because I have darker skin, the sun would never affect me, which isn't true.”
+Speaking on the topic, she said, "I thought because I have darker skin, the sun would never affect me, which isn't true.”
 She found formulas that blended naturally were ineffective while effective brands left a white cast, so she turned to Credo Beauty (the DTC leader in clean beauty led by two industry veterans) to create her own.
 The brand utilizes 25% Zinc Oxide, for physical and mineral protection, and made in collaboration with The Sunscreen Company TM, experts in mineral sunscreen formulation.

 This Tulip Dew Sunscreen Serum mineral broad spectrum sunscreen (with 12% zinc oxide) is laden with multivitamins.
 The hydrating formula ($65) goes beyond the skincare staples we love (niacinamide, vitamins C, D, E, and hyaluronic acid) to include a Proprietary Dutch Tulip Complex.
 Thanks to scientific research and two Dutch government grants, founder Kim van Haaster (and her 4th generation Dutch tulip farmer spouse) revealed that tulips are an untapped resource for the beauty world.
 Cellular growth, collagen production and water retention are among the benefits from upcycled imperfect tulip bulbs that would otherwise be discarded.